CyCraft/blitzar/packages/docs/docs/blitz-table/index.md

 This is a more advanced example that includes...

 - a title
+- filters
 - a search input field
 - a grid/table view toggle
 - pagination features
 - an image rendered with `<img />`
 - dates are shown with `toLocaleDateString()`
 - numbers are shown with `toLocaleString()`
+- Online and Animal columns show text data as emoji

 <CodeBlockComponent :importFn="() => import('./Basics - Advanced Example.vue')" :importFnRaw="() => import('./Basics - Advanced Example.vue?raw')" />